itlackey/articles/README.md

 # ITLackey Articles

 This repository contains articles that I have written and published to https://dev.to/itlackey.
 You can find the original article content in the `posts` directory.

 This repository uses the [devto-cli](https://github.com/sinedied/devto-cli) GitHub Action to automatically publish articles to dev.to.

+Initially ran `npx dev init -p` to initialize the repo and pull in my existing articles.